JoergFiedler/freebsd-ansible-demo/README.md

 - No service on the host is exposed externally.
 - All external connections terminate within a jail.
 - The playbook creates the jails as well (examples for nginx/php, postfix, cyrus-imap).
-- Playbooks can be reused using Ansible Galaxy
+- Roles can be reused using Ansible Galaxy

 ## Requirements